5 Best Coffee Alternatives: for People Who Want To Kick The Habit

 What are the best Coffee Substitutes?

 Completely cutting back on coffee can be painful.
 Lucky for us, there are some alternatives to coffee.
 Sure, there is no single best coffee alternative that works for everyone, but there are several options that you can try to find what works for you.

 Alternatively, you can try doing physical exercise to replace your cravings for caffeinated beverages.
-It does sound harsh, but according to this fitness instructor at Cancer Wellness it gives tons of health benefits.
+It does sound harsh, but according to this fitness instructor at Cancer Wellness it gives tons of benefits.

 Outdoor exercise is so beneficial because it gives you a lot of variety, sunshine and stress relief, helping you feel great.